- Reliable birth control pill

 Norgeston should not be taken by anyone who has not yet had their first menstrual bleed.
 It should also not be taken by women who have already been through the menopause.

-Do not take this medication if any of the following apply to you:
+Do not take this medication without speaking to your doctor if:

 - You are currently pregnant or think you might be pregnant